Ndaru7/Ndaru7/README.md

 # **WELCOME TO MY REPOSITORY**

-I'm just a regular college student interested in computers
+I'm just a regular college student interested in computer science

 ## **Learning**